ComicSphinx/Retro-calendar/README.md

 # Console-Calendar

 My home-made project.
 Console calendar.
 Shows days in a month.
 There is possible to mark important days.
-It does not ready right now.
+It does not ready to use right now.

 ![Image alt](https://github.com/Desasth/Console-Calendar/blob/master/images/screenshot.JPG)